These upcycling ideas for nightstands turn unwanted goods into something truly useful

-This one, I have actually done myself.
+This is one of the upcycling ideas for nightstands I have actually done myself.
 But with magazines as well as books.
 All you need to do is stack them horizontally to make an even pile, cover the top with a draped scarf or other gorgeous textile, and you’re done.
 You can also stack the books vertically, but you’ll need a belt or rope wrapped around them to prevent them from spilling out.
 Frankly, we’d go horizontal.

 Tip: magazines look best when it’s the same title (Vogue works well!) in two stacks, with the spines facing out.

 This is one of the simplest upcycling ideas for nightstands!
 A floating shelf emphasizes a feeling of space and levity.
 This one is just big enough to to hold the basics, like a clock, book and phone.
 You don’t need heavy chains fixed to the ceiling to make this work.

 Make this airy DIY nightstand design with instructions from Monsters Circus.